 Logo Recognition

 Lastly, is your logo memorable?
-How easy would it be for someone to remember who you are or your mark on the world?
-Is your logo “too busy” that it hinders brand recognition?
+How easy would it be for someone to remember your mark?
+Is your logo so “busy” that it hinders brand recognition?
 Here’s something fun to browse through that might inspire ideas on how to make your logo more memorable.
 Boredpanda released an article on “150+ People Tried To Draw 10 Famous Logos From Memory, And The Results Are Hilarious”

 Goes to show how well logos program your audience and how often they’ll be able to quickly tune into your brand on a whim.